Franjo Tuđman: War years

 Fierce fighting took place in Vukovar, where around 1,800 Croat fighters were blocking JNA's advance into Slavonia.
 Vukovar assumed enormous symbolic importance to both sides.
 Without it, Serbian territorial gains in eastern Slavonia were threatened.
 The unexpectedly fierce defence of the town against a much larger army inspired talk of a "Croatian Stalingrad".
 Increasing losses and complaints from the Croatian public for failing to hit back compelled Tuđman to act.
 He ordered the Croatian National Guard to surround JNA army bases, thus starting the Battle of the Barracks.
 Tuđman named Gojko Šušak the new Minister of Defence in September 1991.

 In early October 1991, the JNA intensified its campaign in Croatia.
 On 5 October, Tuđman made a speech in which he called upon the whole population to mobilize and defend against "Greater Serbian imperialism" pursued by the Serb-led JNA, Serbian paramilitary formations, and rebel Serb forces.
-Two days later the Yugoslav Air Force bombed Banski Dvori, the seat of the Croatian Government in Zagreb, at the time when Tuđman had a meeting with Mesić and Marković, none of whom were injured in the attack.
+Two days later the Yugoslav Air Force bombed Banski Dvori, the seat of the Croatian Government in Zagreb, at the time when Tuđman had a meeting with Yugoslav president Stjepan Mesić and prime minister Ante Marković, none of whom were injured in the attack.
 On 8 October the Croatian Parliament cut all remaining ties with Yugoslavia and declared independence.
 Tuđman asked the Kosovo leadership to open a second front there against the JNA and offered help in weapons.
 The leadership decided against armed conflict, but gave support to the independence of Croatia and called on ethnic Albanians to desert the Yugoslav army.

 In November 1991 the Battle of Vukovar ended that left the city devastated.
 The JNA and Serbian irregulars seized control of about a quarter of Croatia's territory by the end of 1991.
 In December 1991, the SAO Krajina proclaimed itself the Republic of Serbian Krajina (RSK).
 Until the end of 1991 sixteen ceasefires were signed, none of which lasted longer than a day.

 On 19 December 1991, Iceland and Germany recognized Croatia's sovereignty.
 Many observers believe Tuđman's good relationship with Hans-Dietrich Genscher, Germany's foreign minister at the time, had much to do with this decision.
 Hostilities in Croatia ended for a time in January 1992 when the Vance plan was signed.
 Tuđman hoped that the deployment of UN peacekeepers would consolidate Croatia's international borders, but the military situation in Croatia itself remained unsettled.